Skip to content

 Is Your State’s College Savings Plan Keeping Up With How Families Actually Manage Money?

-Today is 529 Day — a moment set aside each year to celebrate the power of college savings plans and the states that administer them.
-Across the country, state treasuries and program offices are marking the occasion with promotions, giveaways, and awareness campaigns designed to bring more families into the fold.
+Today is 529 Day — a moment set aside each year to celebrate the power of 529 savings plans – enabling families to save for college, graduate and vocational schools, apprenticeships, K-12 education, post-high school credential programs and for student loan repayment.
+Across the country, state 529 programs are marking the occasion with promotions, giveaways, and awareness campaigns designed to bring more families into the fold.

-But while states are busy celebrating what their plans offer, it’s worth pausing to ask a harder question: Is the experience those plans deliver still meeting families where they actually are?
+It’s worth pausing to ask a key question: Is the experience those plans deliver still meeting families where they actually are?

 The Gap Between How Families Save and How Most Plans Work